Samson-Michael/Energy-Consumption-Forecasting/README.md

 ## Usage

 To run the analysis, open the `main.ipynb` notebook and execute the cells.
 Make sure all the datasets are in the correct directory.
+You'll get the in-depth explanations as a comment under each analysis and visaulisation as well in this file.

 ## Datasets